KwanLab/Autometa/docs/source/benchmarking.rst

 .. note::

-    Unfortunately, at the moment ``gdown`` doesn't support dowloading entire directories from Google drive.
-There is an open `Pull request <https://github.com/wkentaro/gdown/pull/90#issue-569060398>`_ on the ``gdown`` repository addressing this specific issue which we are keeping a close eye on and would update the documentation when it is merged.
+    Unfortunately, at the moment ``gdown`` doesn't support downloading entire directories from Google drive.
+There is an open `Pull request <https://github.com/wkentaro/gdown/pull/90#issue-569060398>`_ on the ``gdown`` repository addressing this specific issue which we are keeping a close eye on and will update this documentation when it is merged.

 Benchmarks
 ==========